-Mode 0 is the standard imaging mode with full resolution readout.
+Mode 0 is the standard imaging mode with full resolution readout, and global shutter.

-Mode 1 is 2x2 binning.
+This is 2x2 binning.
 Implementation and impact on frame rate varies between models.
-Effective resolution is reduced by four times and image brightness is increased in all cases.
+Effective resolution is reduced by a quarter and image brightness is increased in most cases.